wetware-foundation/tools/chat.md

 # tools.wetware.pl

-## how ChatGPT can help you take your SEO to the next level.
+## how Chat can help you take your SEO to the next level.

 + "Generate a list of related keywords for [topic]"
 + "Identify long-tail keywords for [topic] content optimization"